jsonzilla/UTL/docs/module_parallel.md

 ThreadPool& static_thread_pool();
 ```

-Returns a global static instance of the threadpool.
+Returns a global static instance of the thread pool.

 In most cases there is no need to manually maintain the thread pool at call-site, a global thread pool instance gets created automatically upon the first call to `parallel::static_thread_pool()` or any of the parallel algorithm functions.